-- a.
-Right of Inspection by University Officials - i) Visual inspection of student rooms or apartments for cleanliness, health, safety, and compliance with all University owned and/or affiliated student housing regulations is permitted by members of the administration and residence life staff.
+- i) Visual inspection of student rooms or apartments for cleanliness, health, safety, and compliance with all University owned and/or affiliated student housing regulations is permitted by members of the administration and residence life staff.
 Residents shall be present (when possible) and any information discovered by coincidental means may be used as evidence against residents in University disciplinary proceedings.
 Such inspections shall be announced and publicized 48 hours before the inspection except for routine inspections, which will be conducted at University breaks, at regular intervals during the academic year, and at the close of each term.
-These inspections may be conducted in the absence of the residents.
+These inspections may be conducted in the absence of the residents. - ii) University officials may also enter a student's room for visual inspections when adhering to emergency evacuation procedures (e.g., fire alarms); or when there is reasonable suspicion of a rule violation.